berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 7: Outside of class

 - Complete [A02: Resume and Career Reflection](https://docs.google.com/document/d/1avfeQLvWTLkVHn7MhayzopEV31etJmGLZFsE8KE61dQ) due on Monday.
 - Start [L2: Bytes](https://docs.google.com/document/d/1BvbnKcN1xBYoNIQrv0XQOFmafxjr9o1LsGloj9gAp-Q).
-This is an individual lab that has Milestone 1 due on Wednesday and the full lab due on Friday, February 2.
+This is an individual lab that has Milestone 1 due on Wednesday, the second milestone is due Friday, and the full lab due on Monday, February 5.

 ## Day 6: Wednesday, January 24, 2024